Citation, DOI and article data

-A Madelung deformity is an epiphyseal growth plate disturbance characterised by dorsal and radial bowing of the radius with resultant cosmetic effects and decreased grip strength.
-It can be bilateral in 50 - 66% of patients.
-It often occurs as rare congenital deformity and does not usually manifest until 10 - 14 years.
-It may also be seen as an acquired consequence of trauma to the growth plate (e.g. Salter V fracture).
-The congenital form has an autosomal dominant inheritance with a variable penetrance.
+Madelung deformity can be bilateral in 50-66% of patients.
+It often occurs as a rare congenital deformity and does not usually manifest until 10-14 years of age.
+It may also be seen as an acquired consequence of trauma to the growth plate, e.g. Salter-Harris fracture (type V).
+The congenital form has autosomal dominant inheritance with variable penetrance.

 Most non-traumatic cases of Madelung deformity present with progressive deformity during late childhood or early adolescence 3.
-The abnormality is more common in females.
+The presentation is with deformity, decreased grip strength, and often with pain in the wrist relating to ulnocarpal impaction 1,3.

-The common mechanism for all causes of Madelung deformity is due to partial closure, or failure of development of the ulnar side of the distal radial growth plate.
-There is an arrest of epiphyseal growth of the medial and volar (anterior) portions of the distal radius.
-This leads to shortening of the radius and relative overgrowth of the ulna.
+The common mechanism for all causes of Madelung deformity is premature closure or failure of development of the ulnar side of the distal radial physis.
+Arrest of epiphyseal growth of the medial and volar (anterior) portions of the distal radius leads to shortening of the radius and relative overgrowth of the ulna.
 The underlying cause of this is unclear, with possibilities including 3:

 - vascular insufficiency